boginw/P5/report/2 Iteration 1/EV3 Analysis.md

 ### Conclusion

 The tests show that only 29 MB of the EV3's 64 MB memory is actually available.
-The group assumes that the other 35 MB of memory is used by the leJOS operating system.
-SInce leJOS do not provide any specification on this part, we cant assert this assumption.
+The group assumes that the other 35 MB of memory is used by the LeJOS operating system.
+Since LeJOS do not provide any specification on this part, we cannot assert this assumption.

 The stack size test showed that a `StackOverflowException` was thrown when the memory used was only 1 MB and having 3 MB free memory, this leads the group to conclude that the stack size is a fix size of 1 MB.